AndriyKostenko/HTML-CSS_Portfolio/README.md

 2. `npm install` - install all dependecies

-3. `gulp` - start building of project
+3. `gulp` - start building of projectt

 4. `npm update --save` - in case update is needed